TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 Encoding: standard R-type (`opcode = OP (0110011)`), `funct7 = 7'b0000001` indicates M-extension, `funct3` selects the specific M op.

-From the pipeline perspective, M instructions behave like ordinary R-type ALU ops:
+From the perspective of the internal logic of the CPU, M instructions behave like ordinary R-type ALU ops:
 - Read `rs1` and `rs2` from the register file
 - Produce a 32-bit result and write to `rd` in WB
 - `RegWrite = 1`, `ALUSrc = 0`, `ResultSrc = ALU`